Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	the text editor can highlight the dex target when you hover over the dex for the user to jump to the text editor can highlight the dexes for a potential dex target for the user to jump/cycle to...probably by mode/whatever

+	there needs to be a "main" file; but doesn't need to be called main.* the main file could just be project_name.*

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...